Latest News

 Oil price drop ahead of ceasefire is a big bet for traders worth $950 million

-Investors bet $950 million on oil prices falling hours before U.S. President Donald Trump announced a ceasefire with Iran.
-This is the latest big wager made on the direction the world's largest traded commodity will take ahead of his major announcement.
+Investors bet $950 million on oil falling in the hours leading up to the U.S.-Iran ceasefire announcement.
+This is the latest big wager made on the direction the world's largest traded commodity before President Donald Trump makes a major policy statement.

 According to LSEG, investors sold a total of 8,600 lots on Tuesday at 1945 GMT.
-Trump announced a 2-week ceasefire with Iran at 2230 GMT, reversing his threat to destroy "a whole civilisation" on Tuesday.
-This caused crude futures to fall by 15%, and below $100 per barrel, for the opening of the official trading session of Wednesday.
+Around 2230 GMT, Trump announced a two-week Iranian ceasefire after stepping back from his threat to destroy "a whole civilisation".
+This caused crude futures to drop by 15% at the start Wednesday's official trading session.

 It is not uncommon for traders to take large positions on the oil price, both rising and falling.
-This allows them to hedge large amounts of physical oil trade.
+This allows them to hedge large quantities of oil trade.

 These deals are rarely made in large lots.
-Instead, traders will use sweeping orders to cover multiple exchanges and ask their brokers to trade algorithmically over several hours to avoid affecting prices.
-After settlement (Monday to Friday, 1830 GMT), large orders are rarely executed.
-Investors made a similar bet on March 23 when they sold $500 million worth of oil futures 15 minutes before Trump announced that he would delay attacks on Iran’s energy infrastructure.
+Instead, traders use "sweeping orders" to cover multiple exchanges.
+They also ask brokers to run algorithmic trading for several hours to execute their order.
+After settlement, which occurs Monday through Friday at 1830 GMT, large orders are rarely executed.
+Investors made a similar bet on March 23 when they sold $500 million worth of oil futures 15 minutes before Trump announced that he was delaying attacks on Iran's energy infrastructure.
 This move stunned the markets and caused a 15% decline in crude prices.
-At 1945 GMT on Tuesday, 6,200 Brent?futures were traded, which is about 1% the volume of all trades in the day's normal session.
-Meanwhile, 2,400 WTI futures were traded, which is also around 1%.
+At 1945 GMT on Tuesday, 6,200 Brent futures were traded, which is roughly 1% of the volume of trading for the regular session.
+Around 2,400 WTI futures were also traded at this time.

-Since the beginning of the war, trading volumes and volatility have increased dramatically.
-In the three years prior to the war, on average,?300,000.00 lots of Brent crude futures changed hands every day.
+Since the beginning of the war, trading volumes and volatility are at an all-time high.
+In the three years prior to the war, on average, 300,000 Brent crude futures were traded daily.

 This amount has doubled over the past four weeks, as daily volumes are at record highs exceeding 1 million lots.
 That's equivalent to one billion barrels.
-Reporting by Amanda Cooper in London, Alex Lawler, and Ahmad Ghaddar; Editing by ElisaMartinuzzi, Dmitry Zhdannikov, and Elaine Hardcastle
+(Reporting from Amanda Cooper, Alex Lawler, and Ahmad Ghaddar, in London; editing by ElisaMartinuzzi, Dmitry Zhdannikov, and Elaine Hardcastle.)

 (source: Reuters)